-Over time, natural wear and tear from overuse cause the coil springs in your car to lose elasticity.
-Getting them replaced can ensure a smooth drive, improving comfort and safety for you and your passengers.
-But how much does it cost to replace coil springs?
+Getting your car’s coils replaced can ensure a smooth drive, improving comfort and safety for you and your passengers.

 Ultimately, the price to replace a coil spring depends on the car in which it is installed.
 For example, the coil springs required for light and compact cars won’t need to be as strong as those fitted to heavy limousines or 4 x 4s.

 Other factors such as the type of company you use (franchise or independent) will influence the cost, as will the location of a mechanic.
 Prices in London will typically be higher than those in other regions.

 How much does it cost to replace front coil springs?